Social effects of Hurricane Katrina: Displacement

 On August 28, New Orleans Mayor Ray Nagin ordered a mandatory evacuation of the city, the first in its history.
 Most of the city's residents evacuated, but approximately 100,000–120,000 remained after the mandatory evacuation order.
 The Superdome was made available as a shelter for those who were not able to evacuate and did not have protection from the storm.
 On August 29, about 12,000 people sought shelter between the Superdome and other shelters provided by the Red Cross.
 The extreme flooding caused by the hurricane later caused an additional 18,000 residents seek shelter at the Superdome and about 20,000 to the New Orleans Convention Center, neither of which were adequately prepared for that high numbers of evacuees.

 Two weeks after the storm, 75% of evacuees were staying within 250 miles of the homes they lived in prior to the storm and by September 30, 2005 – a month after the storm – evacuees were registered in all 50 states.
 After 10 months, only a quarter of residents in the areas of the city that had flooded had returned and the evacuees that had moved away from the city had relocated an average of 3.5 times.
 In total, it is estimated that over a million people were displaced by Hurricane Katrina.

-One year after the strike of Hurricane Katrina, about 53% of those displaced, had moved back to New Orleans and 12% were scattered throughout the rest of Louisiana.
+In 2006, 200,000 people called New Orleans home, a significant drop from the population of nearly half a million before Katrina.
 Of the rest of those who were displaced, about 40% moved to Texas and the rest went farther to either New York, Ohio, or even California.